akaGallo/akaGallo/README.md

 ### Education 📖

 - 🎓 High School Diploma: Graduated from A.M.
-Enriques Agnoletti High School in Florence with a final evaluation score of 74/100.
+Enriques Agnoletti High School in Florence.
 - 🎓 Bachelor's Degree: Graduated in Computer Science from the University of Florence on July 9, 2021, with a remarkable score of 110 cum laude! 🎉
 - 📚 Currently pursuing a Master's degree in Artificial Intelligence Systems at the University of Trento.